handsontable/hyperformula/docs/guide/sorting-data.md

 const isRowOrderOk = hfInstance.isItPossibleToSetRowOrder(0, [2, 1, 0]);

 if (!isRowOrderOk) {
-  messageUsedInUI = 'Sorry, you cannot sort rows like that.'
+  messageUsedInUI = 'Sorry, you cannot sort rows in this way.'
 } else {
-  // change the row order
+  // set the new row order
   setRowOrder(0, [2, 1, 0]);
 }
 // rows 0 and 2 swap places